>5 k

 Innovation is the basis for our personal and corporate growth.
 An important contribution to maintaining high levels of safety comes from new, increasingly digital-intensive technologies and the latest generation of equipment that increase the safety level of operators, such as:

 With regard to process safety, we have developed and adopted a Management System to prevent and mitigate risks associated with uncontrolled releases of hazardous substances that may evolve into major accidents, with the aim of safeguarding the safety of people, the environment and assets.
-The widespread dissemination of process safety fundamentals, the process safety principles to be followed during on-site activities, and the development of a training course to disseminate the fundamental elements defined in the process safety management system, aimed at all technical/operational and HSEQ area personnel, continued.
-To minimise incidents and improve our performance, we carried out a massive campaign on Process Safety Fundamentals, to be followed during in-plant activities, and explored issues regarding the safe management of fluids for new energy supply chains, revising safety process standards to include specific design requirements for hydrogen, CO2 and other substances from new supply chains.
+We have continued the widespread dissemination of Process Safety Fundamentals to be followed during on-site activities and the development of a training course to disseminate the fundamental elements defined in the process safety management system, aimed at all technical/operational and HSEQ area personnel.
+To minimise accidents and improve our safety performance, we have started an intensive review of the Process Safety Fundamentals, to analyse whether we need to introduce new rules for in-plant activities.
+We have also looked at process safety issues in the ever-evolving landscape of new energy supply chains, including revising internal standards and specific studies on risks in the fusion, CCS and Agri Hub areas.

 Emergency management is first and foremost about preparation.
 At the operational level, we have plans and procedures that define everyone's tasks, and we prepare appropriate means of response.
 At the central level, on the other hand, we provide support tools and structures, including the Eni Crisis Unit , which, through its transversal expertise, can provide a flexible contribution according to the specifics of the emergency.
 Emergency preparedness is regularly tested in exercises in which the ability to respond is assessed.